konbraphat51/SadapDii/README.md

 ### File Operations

-- **Save**: Export your transcription as an HTML file with proper formatting
+- **Save HTML**: Export your transcription as an HTML file with proper formatting
+- **Save Audio**: Export the recorded audio as WebM or MP3 file
 - **Load**: Import previously saved HTML files to continue editing
 - **Clear**: Remove all content (with confirmation prompt)